-A budget of US$75,000 is available to cover travel and subsistence.
+A budget of $75,000 is available to cover travel and subsistence.
 This will fund travel for two team members to interview senior managers in major countries, with other interviews being conducted by teleconference.

-The CEO will meet with Sally Vickers at 4:30pm every Monday afternoon for a progress update and to provide support and coaching appropriately.
+The CEO will meet with Sally Vickers at 4:30pm every Monday, for a progress update and to provide appropriate support and coaching.